tsackton/taelgar/_MoC/Templates and Scripts/Metadata Spec.md

 This is used to indicate "this file has metadata that is not in part of the universal metadata definition and shouldn't be modified by metadata cleanup scripts."

-Other things that could use tags:
+Other things that could use tags, maybe:
 - Religions
 - Gods
 - Other Planes